MTN-Group/MoMoAPIs_Android_sdk/doc/collection/getAccountBalanceInSpecificCurrency.md

-# Account Balance
+# Account Balance in specific currency

-`Here, getAccountBalance() creates a GET request to collection/v1_0/account/balance`
+`Here, getAccountBalanceInSpecificCurrency () creates a GET request to collection/v1_0/account/balance/{currency}`

-> `Get balance request is used to check the balance on the default account connected to the API User.
-The following is the sequence flow for get balance use case`
+> `Get the balance of the account.
+Currency parameter passed in GET`

 ### Usage/Examples